AlpakaInfraCrew/presign/README.md

 Now access `http://localhost:8002/control` with the superuser credentials specifies in `docker_env`

-### SystemD Unit
+### SystemD Unit (Run dockerized presign)

-The file `pretix.service` can be moved to `/etc/systemd/system/` to start/stop the presign service via systemd.
+The file `presign.service` can be moved to `/etc/systemd/system/` to start/stop the presign service via systemd.
 **Please change the `<presign directory>` part to your presign location in the systemd file!**

 To activate the SystemD Unit run the following commands after placing the file into `/etc/systemd/system/`: